 Studies have show that, rather than give a 16-year-old an unlimited right to drive a car, it cuts the numbers of crashes, deaths, and injuries by using a “graduated driving license.” (“GDL”).
 Effective January 1, 2006, California has a graduated driving license program.
 Research indicates that the most comprehensive graduated drivers licensing programs are associated with a reduction of 38 percent to 40 percent in fatal and injury crashes, respectively, among 16-year-old drivers.

-For the first year after obtaining his or her provisional driver’s license, or until he or she turns 18, whichever happens first, a person under the age of 18 must be accompanied by a parent/guardian or other person specified by law (generally a person at least 25 years old) when transporting passengers under 20 years of age at any time of the day or night.
-The fatality risk of drivers aged 16-17 years old is 3.6 times higher when they are driving with teen passengers than when driving alone.
-A teen driver with a provisional driver’s license cannot drive between the hours of 11:00 p.m. and 5:00 a.m.
+For the first year after obtaining his or her provisional driver’s license, or until he or she turns 18, (whichever happens first), a person under the age of 18 must be accompanied by a parent/guardian or other person specified by law (generally a person at least 25 years old) when transporting passengers under 20 years of age, at any time of the day or night.
+Because citations/serious accidents involving provisional drivers during the 9:00 p.m. to 5:00 a.m. have dramatically increased over the past five years, a teen driver with a provisional driver’s license cannot drive between the hours of 11:00 p.m. and 5:00 a.m.

 The California Vehicle Code does not allow a provisional driver you to drive in the event of an emergency.
 It is left to the discretion of the law enforcement officer to determine if he or she will cite the teen driver for violating his or her provisional license requirements and limitations.

-You should also contact an experienced personal injury law firm as soon as possible, as the law firm may want to send its own investigators to the scene of the accident to inspect and take pictures of the vehicles, the accident site, and any dangerous condition that caused or contributed to the accident, especially before there is a change in the condition of the area or vehicle.
+If you have been seriously injured—or a loved one has been killed—in an accident involving a teen or young driver, you should retain a lawyer as soon as possible.
+The law firm may want to send its own investigators to the scene of the accident to inspect and take pictures of the vehicles, the accident site, and any dangerous condition that caused or contributed to the accident, especially before there is a change in the condition of the area or vehicle.
 The attorney or his or her investigator will also want to talk to any witnesses to the accident as soon as possible while the facts are still fresh in their minds.

-Call now for a free consultation with a lawyer (888) 845-9696.
+Call us for a free consultation at (888) 845-9696.